ampproject/amp.dev/_guides/validate.md

 order: 4
 ---

 The key strength of AMP isn’t just that it makes your pages fast, but that it makes your pages fast in a way that can be *validated*.
-This way, third parties such as Twitter, Instagram or Google Search can feel great about serving AMP pages to readers in increasingly interesting ways.
+This way third parties can feel great about serving AMP pages to readers in increasingly interesting ways.

 ## How do I check if my page is valid AMP?